 Nissan Sentra Generations

-Let’s lay down the groundwork with a quick look at Sentra generations from 2000 to now.
+Let’s lay down the groundwork with a brief look at Sentra generations from 2000 to now.
 We won’t bother with earlier models – they’re just too old to consider seriously:

 Generation | Years |